School of Life Sciences offers short-term, unpaid laboratory and non-laboratory work experience placements to those aged

 Please apply online.
 Once you apply we will contact staff and look for a suitable placement for you.
 We will inform you by email if a placement is available.
 Unfortunately we receive a large number of enquiries and are not able to provide placements for all applicants.

 Make sure you apply in advance of when you’re hoping to start, so we have time to organise dates and work out the formalities.
 If you give little notice, it is unlikely we will be able to find you a placement.

-We are not able to offer lab-based work experience between 4 May and 12 June 2020.
+We are not able to offer lab-based work experience between May and mid-June.